ieepirzy/PhySiLight-Tools/README.md

 > The reality is that in physics, even seemingly simple tasks can require supercomputer levels of power, and creating currently uncomputable problems is easier than you might think!

 ### 📖 Currently relevant information you might want to know:
->I am at the end of my 1st year BSc in physics, so don't expect anything mind blowing.\
+>I am currently nearing the end of my 1st year BSc in physics, so don't expect anything mind blowing just yet.\
->I don't claim to know the full ins and outs of everything that I use.\
+>I don't claim to have mastered everything I work with, but I’m always trying to learn and improve.\
->This repository is a growing collection of small programs, tools, and utilities built during my physics undergrad — mostly in Python.\
+>This repository is a growing collection of small programs, tools, and utilities built during my physics undergrad — mostly in Python.
 >
 >While the main language of this repository will be english, you might also encounter finnish, especially in my saved schoolwork.\
->Translation available upon request, for contact information, see [the bottom].\
+>If you'd like a translation, just ask!
+Feel free to reach out using the contact information at [the bottom].
 >
->Want to translate to another language?
-Go ahead.
+>Interested in contributing a translation to another language?
+Go ahead!

 ## 🧪 Quality and contribution